How to Repair Your Online Reputation After a Mistake: It happens to the best of us: we make mistakes.

 Step 2: Fix the problem.

-Nothing is ever truly deleted from the Internet, but that doesn’t mean you should let an offensive social update stay live, keep a factually incorrect post on your blog, or allow hackers to maintain control of whatever they’ve hacked.
-After identifying the problem, you next step has to be to stop the bleeding.
+Nothing is ever truly deleted from the Internet, but that doesn’t mean you should let an offensive social update stay live, keep a factually incorrect post on your blog, or allow hackers to control whatever they’ve hacked.
+After identifying the problem, your next step has to be to stop the bleeding.

 Step 3: Apologize, apologize, apologize (and explain).

-The first thing you say after any kind of problem needs to be an apology.
-Our basic human instinct is to defend ourselves, but any kind of defense can be easily seen as an unwillingness to admit the mistake.
-You can explain what happened, but always apologize first.
+The first important thing you say after any problem is an apology.
+Our basic human instinct is to defend ourselves, but any defense can be easily seen as an unwillingness to admit the mistake.
+You can explain what happened but always apologize first.
 Make sure that you are sincere.

 One of the best examples of a good apology was recently posted by actor George Takei on Facebook:

-This message has almost 50,000 likes because he apologized, explained what happened, and focused on an extremely important issue, rather than focusing on defending himself.
-But be careful – too much explanation can make it seem like you don’t care that others were offended by your mistake.
+This message has almost 50,000 likes because he apologized, explained what happened, and focused on an extremely important issue rather than defending himself.
+But be careful—too much explanation or regret can make it seem like you don’t care that others were offended by your mistake.

 Step 4: Follow up with the negative “ring leaders.”